HarmvZ/eth-coin-flipper/README.md

 7. Now you can use your browser and MetaMask to start flipping coins on http://localhost:3000
 ## Demo
 TODO
+## Why??
+I created this app to learn more about developing on the EVM.
+## Credits
+This project is created with the [official Truffle React box](http://truffleframework.com/boxes/react).
+The coin flip smart contract is based on [this example](https://gist.github.com/AlwaysBCoding/fa141a313f404b585016ff2a1e62adaf) by Decipher Media.
 ## Donate
 Yes, please!